Efficient Kirszbraun Extension with Applications to Regression: Introduction.

 \section{Abstract}

-We present a framework for performing regression between two Hilbert spaces.
-We accomplish this via Kirszbraun's extension theorem --- apparently the first application of this technique to supervised learning --- and analyze its statistical and computational aspects.
-We begin by formulating the correspondence problem in terms of quadratically constrained quadratic program (QCQP) regression.
-Then we describe a procedure for smoothing the training data, which amounts to regularizing hypothesis complexity via its Lipschitz constant.
-The Lipschitz constant is tuned via a Structural Risk Minimization (SRM) procedure, based on the covering-number risk bounds we derive.
-We apply our technique to learn a transformation between two robotic manipulators with different embodiments, and report promising results.

-\section{Introduction}
+We introduce a framework for performing regression between two Hilbert spaces.
+This is done based on Kirszbraun's extension theorem, to the best of our knowledge, the first application of this technique to supervised learning.
+We analyze the statistical and computational aspects of this method.
+We decompose this task into two stages: training (which corresponds operationally to smoothing/regularization) and prediction (which is achieved via Kirszbraun extension).
+Both are solved algorithmically via a novel multiplicative weight updates (MWU) scheme, which, for our problem formulation, achieves a quadratic runtime improvement over the state of the art.
+Our empirical results indicate a dramatic improvement over standard off-the-shelf solvers in our setting.

+\section{Introduction.}

-\paragraph{Regression.} The classical problem of estimating a continuous-valued function from noisy observations, known as regression, is of central importance in statistical theory with a broad range of applications.
-See, for example, \citet{gyorfi2006distribution, nadaraya1989nonparametric}.
-When no structural assumptions concerning the target function are made, the regression problem is termed nonparametric.
-Informally, the main objective in the study of nonparametric regression is to understand the relationship between the regularity conditions that a function class might satisfy (e.g., Lipschitz or H\"older continuity, or sparsity in some representation).
-Most existing algorithms for regression either focus on the scalar-valued case or else reduce multiple outputs to several scalar problems.
-Ours appears to be the first principled approach that is explicitly sensitive to the interaction among the output components.
+\paragraph{Regression.} The classical problem of estimating a continuous-valued function from noisy observations, known as regression, is of central importance in statistical theory with a broad range of applications; see, for example, \citet{gyorfi2006distribution, nadaraya1989nonparametric}.
+When the target function is assumed to have a specific structure, the regression problem is termed {\em parametric} and the optimization problem is finite-dimensional.
+Linear regression \citep[chapter 10.3.1]{mohri2012foundations} is perhaps the simplest and most common type of parametric regression.
+When no structural assumptions concerning the target function are made, the regression problem is {\em nonparametric}.
+Informally, the main objective in the study of nonparametric regression is to understand the relationship between the regularity conditions that a function class might satisfy (e.g., Lipschitz or H\"older continuity, or sparsity in some representation) and its behavior vis-\`{a}-vis optimization and generalization.
+Most existing algorithms for regression either focus on the scalar-valued case or else reduce multiple outputs to several scalar problems \citep{borchani2015survey}, see Related Work.

-\paragraph{Motivation.} Robotics is one discipline, in which multivariate regression has many applications, such as learning nonlinear high-dimensional dynamics or static mappings.
-As a test bed for our algorithm we consider a problem, in which corresponding postures between two robots with different degrees of freedom (DOFs) have to be identified.
-For example, consider the transfer of a static pose from a 5-link to a 7-link planar robot manipulator.
-We assume that each configuration space is equipped with a Euclidean metric.
-As a robot configuration can be represented as a vector, we formulate the problem as a regression problem between two Hilbert spaces.